mia-platform/documentation/docs/console/handbooks/design-overview.md

 ## View modification

-To edit the View, simply navigate to the Company Overview, then to Design Overview's Homepage section and select the card associated to the view to delete.
+To edit the View, simply choose from the table the Company in which it is, then go to Design Overview's Homepage section and select the card associated to the view to delete.

 Click the `Actions Dropdown` icon and select `Edit view name`, then insert new 'View name' through the specific popup and click the `Overwrite view` button.